SIDDHU123M/devfolio/README.md

   <img src="https://images.unsplash.com/photo-1607799279861-4dd421887fb3?auto=format&fit=crop&w=1600&q=80" alt="DevFolio Preview" style="border-radius: 10px; max-width: 800px; width: 100%; margin: 20px 0;" />
 </div>

+> ⚠️ **Important Notice**: To maintain platform quality, profiles that remain inactive (no details added) for 7 days after creation will be automatically set to private.
+Users will be notified via their profile bio and can make their profile public again by adding content and updating their privacy settings.

 ## ✨ Features

 ### 📊 Analytics Dashboard